Middlebury Resource Recovery Center

 Project Overview

-This project includes the construction of a new industrial organic waste treatment center to convert food and beverage residuals and wastewater into renewable energy and cleaned effluent.
-The facility will consist of an anaerobic digester, a generator to produce renewable electricity from digester biogas, and an associated 2,600-square-foot control building and piping.
+This project included the construction of a new industrial organic waste treatment center to convert food and beverage residuals and wastewater into renewable energy and cleaned effluent.
+The facility consists of an anaerobic digester, a generator to produce renewable electricity from digester biogas, and an associated 2,600-square-foot control building and piping.
 Central to the project are three 47-foot-tall steel digester tanks and three 33-foot-tall steel flow equalization tanks, hydrogen sulfide (H2S) scrubbing equipment and methane and thermal energy recovery systems to produce less than 1 MW of electricity for the Vermont grid.
-Work also includes the installation of new offsite pump stations and force mains to allow certain local food and beverage producers to connect directly to the facility.
+Work also included the installation of new offsite pump stations and force mains to allow certain local food and beverage producers to connect directly to the facility.

-The project also provides an ANR-permitted phosphorus control point to protect nearby Lake Champlain.
+The project also provided an ANR-permitted phosphorus control point to protect nearby Lake Champlain.
 More than 60 tons per year of phosphorus will be sequestered into solid fertilizer, removing the risk of run-off to the local watershed.
 The solid fertilizer can be added to compost or directly applied to fields by local farms.

 80,000